7.1. Design and dimensioning

-Analysing all of the data at the same time using integrated analysis produces the best and most cost effective design for the road section.
+Analysing all the data at the same time using integrated analysis produces the best and most cost-effective design for the road section.
 It means that the parts of the road that only need a light design, or no improvement at all, will only be designed light, and the really weak sections will get appropriate strengthening to make them strong enough to meet the demands placed on them.

 7.2 DESIGN ISSUES WITH PAVED ROADS

 A key issue in the design against permanent deformation on paved roads is the thickness and condition of the bituminous layers above the unbound base course.
 Pavement contractors report that incorrect or missing thickness information regularly causes ridiculous structural solutions to be proposed, such as a 120 mm thick stabilisation on a road section where the thickness of the pavement is 160 – 180 mm.
 For this reason, the thickness of the bituminous layers should always be measured with GPR or by drill cores when selecting a rehabilitation method, and the nature of the problem should be classified by pavement damage type.
 If permanent deformation is involved the rutting mode should also be understood.